Medial-EarlySign/MR_Wiki/Infrastructure Library/MedModel json format.md

 ```

 **Tip:** Only `model_json_version` is required for most users.
 The rest can typically be left out.
+**Tip2:** Use The $schema for autocomplete and validation, even though it is incomplete.

 ### 2. The Pipeline: `model_actions`